ibm-cloud-docs/vpc/nlb-pools.md

 2. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **VPC Infrastructure > Load balancers**.

-3. Click the network load balancer you want to change.
+3. Click the network load balancer that you want to change.

 4. On the network load balancer details page, click the back-end pools tab and select the pool that you want to edit.